Automated Conjecture Resolution with Formal Verification: Conclusion

-Our results highlight several key strengths.
+Our results highlight several key strengths of the framework.
 For the informal agent, it demonstrates strong capabilities in retrieval, understanding, and the application of deep domain-specific knowledge.
-In the course of discovering the proof, it explored a related branch connected to the open problem and successfully identified and applied highly technical methods (e.g., Jensen’s paper).
+In discovering the proof of Anderson's open problem, Rethlas explored a related branch connected to the open problem and successfully identified and applied highly technical methods (e.g., Jensen’s paper).
 Achieving such cross-domain integration would typically require collaboration between experts from different fields.
 This illustrates the effectiveness of retrieval tools in enabling a level of interdisciplinary reasoning comparable to expert-level discussions.
-In addition, the agent operates significantly faster than human mathematicians: tasks that would typically require substantial time for an individual mathematician unfamiliar with the relevant literature.
+In addition, the agent operates significantly faster than human mathematicians, completing tasks that would typically require substantial time for an individual mathematician unfamiliar with the relevant literature.

 The framework also exhibits strong generality.
 The paradigm of discovering and leveraging knowledge from adjacent fields can be expected to extend to a wide range of mathematical domains and problems.
 For the formal agent, the framework greatly reduces human labor, requiring only one or two individuals with mathematical background and almost no expertise in formalization.
 Moreover, human mathematicians can interact with the system in a natural and intuitive way, similar to explaining concepts to students, by highlighting key difficulties, pointing out errors, suggesting references, and elaborating on challenging points, without the need for exhaustive formal detail.